-Sites that are hard to read get ignored.
-Just like a low-resolution video, website visitors won’t tolerate something that is hard to understand.
-They’ll look for an alternative.
+Websites that are hard to read get ignored.
+Just like a low-resolution video, website visitors won’t tolerate a blog post or landing page that is hard to understand.
+They’ll quickly click away and look for an alternative.

 Readability is an integral part of any web design, but here are a few tips to help you format your content and make it more readable:

 - Use clear subheadings to break down big articles

 - Use bullet points (like these) or numbers to explain benefits or key points

 - Use charts, relevant images, and screenshots where appropriate

 - Add internal links to other pages on your website to give people reasons to keep clicking

 - Bold, italic or underline keywords to help people know something is important

 - Ask questions in your writing to help get readers thinking